k4amos/Autocat/README.md

 ## Usage

 Autocat uses the same syntax as Hashcat.
 The attack mode (`-a` option) is handled automatically based on the cracking sequence.
+You don't need to specify the cracking method used (wordlist, rules, brute-force), as it is chosen automatically.

 ### Basic Usage